SAINT DENIS SCHOOL HAS BEEN OFFERING EDUCATION

 The national curriculum indicated by the Italian Ministry of Education is met both in the nursery school and primary school.
-This is reflected in the school’s Three year educational Syllabus (Piano Triennale dell’Offerta Formativa), where the School meets the educational needs of students through personalised learning programs.
+This is reflected in the school’s Three Year Educational Plan (Piano Triennale dell’Offerta Formativa), where the School meets the educational needs of students through personalised learning programs.

-We pay particular care of our students during the moments of transition, as they move from nursery school to primary school and again when they start middle school.
+We pay particular attention of our students during the moments of transition, as they move from nursery school to primary school and again when they start middle school.

 Further to the school curriculum, we organise afternoon activities (including sports, music tuition, clubs for hobbies and games) and visits to local places of interest and school trips.

 Our school is a Cambridge ESOL preparation centre and we offer language classes in the afternoons as part of preparation for Cambridge language exams or simply as a way of developing language skills.